 Age Discrimination at Work Violates the New York and New Jersey Law

-If you work in New Jersey or New York, then it is illegal for your company to make employment decisions based on your age.
+If you work in New Jersey or New York, then under both state and federal law it is illegal for your company to make employment decisions based on your age.
 As the workforce is gradually getting older, age discrimination is becoming far too common.
-Whether you have been fired, demoted, passed up for a promotion, harassed, or experienced another form of discrimination because of your age, the employment law experts at the Nirenberg Law Firm can help.
-Call us in New Jersey at 201 487-2700, in Manhattan at 212 398-7100, or contact us online for more information.
+Whether you have been fired, demoted, passed up for a promotion, or experienced another form of discrimination because of your age, the employment law experts at the Nirenberg Law Firm can help.
+Call us in New Jersey at (201) 487-2700, in Manhattan at (212) 398-7100, or contact us online for more information.

 Proving Age Discrimination

 Sometimes age discrimination can be obvious, such as if your boss tells you the company is looking for “new blood,” is trying to promote a “younger workforce,” calls you derogatory names like “old man” or “dinosaur,” or tells you that you are “too old” for the job.
-Other times it can be much more subtle, like when your company slowly eliminates older workers, stops providing more experienced employees training on new technology or opportunities for advancement, or is overly critical of older employees on their performance reviews.
+Other times it can be much more subtle, like when your company slowly eliminates older workers, implements a plan to have a “more energetic” workforce, stops providing more experienced employees training on new technology or opportunities for advancement, or is overly critical of older employees on their performance reviews.
 Similarly, age discrimination can occur if your boss decides to eliminate your job because of his bias or assumptions about older employees.